NikeHop/UniversalPolicies/README.md

 The data for the GOTO environment is already part of the repository (see `./data`).

+To create example trajectories of each agent type that the diffusion planner can be conditioned on run:

+`python generate_examples.py --config ./configs/generate_examples.yaml`.

+The type of examples to be generated can be specified in the config file.

 ### Train Inverse Dynamics Models

 The code for the inverse dynamics models can be found in `./diffusion_nl/ivd_model`.
 All the following commands should be run from there.
 To train an inverse dynamics model for a given action space on a specific dataset run: